Skip to Content

 How Does Invisibility Work in 5e?

 Invisibility is one of the most widely used and confused spells in the game.
-This stems from major changes to previous editions and new rules based around the format of the current edition.
+This stems from major changes to previous editions and new rules based on the format of the current edition.

 It is important to note Invisibility has always dropped when you attack or cast a spell, nothing has changed in that aspect.

-The difficulties with the rules for Invisibility are based in the absence of logic in the rules.
+The difficulties with the rules for Invisibility are based on the absence of logic in the rules.

 What it seems like it should do, it doesn’t, and what it seems like it wouldn’t change, it does.
 This is further complicated by the convoluted method used to determine outcomes and effects.